-Pumpkin Bundt Cake with Maple Glaze: A moist Pumpkin Bundt Cake with a Maple Glaze.
-It’s fast and easy to make with pumpkin puree and a cake mix.
+Pumpkin Bundt Cake with Maple Glaze: This cake is easy to make with pumpkin puree and a cake mix.
 The bundt pan shape is gorgeous on a cake plate.

-Pumpkin Silk Pie: This Pumpkin Silk Pie is a delicious holiday dessert recipe that is easy to make.
-Pumpkin dessert recipes are perfect for holiday parties and this pie is a fun alternative to the traditional pumpkin pie.
+Pumpkin Silk Pie: This Pumpkin Silk Pie is a light and airy alternative to the traditional pumpkin pie.

 - Put gingersnap crumbs, graham cracker crumbs, granulated sugar, and melted butter in a bowl.
 Use a fork to stir until combined.

 - Press into a 9×13 inch pan.
 Set aside.